Russia questions 'unusual' Ukraine election if troops deployed

 Lavrov said Ukraine should agree a new constitution to define presidential powers before people cast their ballots.

-Russia annexed the Crimea region from Ukraine in March and does not recognise the government that took power in February after Ukraine's pro-Moscow president was ousted.
+Russia annexed the Crimea region from Ukraine in March and does not recognize the government that took power in February after Ukraine's pro-Moscow president was ousted.

 Russia denies the accusations and says the West and the new, pro-Europe authorities in Kiev have aggravated the crisis.